 Senior Vice President- SAAS Engineering

-An extremely driven and dedicated personnel, Kevin is currently the Vice President of Products at IDS.
+An extremely driven and dedicated personnel, Kevin is currently the Senior Vice President - SAAS Engineering at IDS Next.
 He has the unique ability to be a strategic leader looking over the entire new development concepts and making them a reality.
 He works extremely focused in an intense environment and is a result-oriented person.
 He is responsible for planning, creating and implementing the overall new products strategy.
 Besides that, he is responsible for setting up the overall strategy for creating company’s products and offerings for the future.